 Olive oil

-While it is not an essential oil, olive oil for erectile dysfunction deserves mention.
+While it is not an essential oil, olive oil for erectile dysfunction deserves a mention.
 It is rich in antioxidants and might improve circulation.
 Some men use it as a natural lubricant, though it should not be used with latex condoms.

 How To Apply The Erection Oil Safely?